harwant/bash-git-prompt-legacy/README.md

 I simply love and use `https://github.com/magicmonty/bash-git-prompt` whenever it works.

-But few times I ran into Legacy productions servers that pretty well locked down to be able to use the above.
-Even the git is not latest on these servers.
+But a few times I ran into *legacy* servers that were pretty well locked down to be able to use the above.
+It just did not work.
+Even git is not latest on these servers.
 But after using *bash-git-prompt* for sometime, I find it almost impossible living without it.

 So, after some help from Google and wonderful people who share tons of information on the web,